Ricochet Rabbit & Droop-a-Long

 Ricochet Rabbit & Droop-a-Long was a segment of Hanna-Barbera's 1964–66 cartoon The Magilla Gorilla Show, and later appeared on The Peter Potamus Show.

 Background

 In a Wild West setting, a cowboy rabbit named Ricochet Rabbit (voiced by Don Messick) worked as a sheriff in the town of Hoop 'n' Holler.
 Ricochet would bounce off stationary objects yelling "Bing-bing-bing!"
-His deputy and foil Droop-a-Long Coyote (voiced by Mel Blanc impersonating Ken Curtis) was not as fast and was very clumsy.
+His deputy and foil Droop-a-Long Coyote (voiced by Mel Blanc impersonating Ken Curtis on Gunsmoke) was not as fast and was very clumsy.

 In addition to his speed, which enabled him to outrun bullets, Ricochet used trick bullets against his opponents, including a bullet that would stop in mid-flight and strike the target with an impossibly oversized mallet, and another which would draw a target on his nose and punch it.